knative/docs/docs/serving/getting-started-knative-app.md

 You can use these steps as a guide for deploying your own container images from other registries like [Docker Hub](https://docs.docker.com/docker-hub/repos/).

-In case your image is in the local registry you will want to have Knative skip resolving the image tag.
-To do this you will need to tag it as following first:
+To deploy a local container image, you need to disable image tag resolution by running the following command:

 ```bash
 docker tag local-image dev.local/local-image # use dev.local/local-image in your yamls